The Order of Christian Mystics

-The Curtisses produced more than 27 books and publications.
+The Curtiss' produced more than 27 books and publications.
 The first was compiled from Harriette's written responses to questions from students and was titled Letters from the Teacher (1909).
 Her early lessons were combined in The Voice of Isis (1912), which became the order's basic introductory text.
 Later a more advanced text was published under the title The Message of Aquaria (1921).
-The Curtisses wrote several books during World War I, including The War Crisis (1914) or The Philosophy of War, being a philosophical treatise on the mystical causes of war, and The Key to the Universe (1915).
+The Curtiss' wrote several books during World War I, including The War Crisis (1914) or The Philosophy of War, being a philosophical treatise on the mystical causes of war, and The Key to the Universe (1915).
 In the latter volume they contended that all personal experiences are expressions of one great law based on mathematical principles and that the "unfoldment of the godlike possibilities inherent in each Soul follows, step by step, the same order of events that is followed in the evolution of the Cosmos, and that such steps are symbolized by the first 22 numbers".
 Realms of the Living Dead: A Brief Description of Life after Death appeared in 1917.
 In 1919 they published a sequel to The Key to the Universe titled The Key of Destiny.
 Many more books followed in later years.

-During the war the Curtisses founded the Church of the Wisdom Religion, a less exclusive group than their earlier order.
-In 1929 after the Curtisses moved to Washington, D.C., the church was incorporated as the Universal Religious Foundation.
+During the war the Curtiss' founded the Church of the Wisdom Religion, a less exclusive group than their earlier order.
+In 1929 after the Curtiss' moved to Washington, D.C., the church was incorporated as the Universal Religious Foundation.

 After suffering from a long mystical illness towards the end of her life, Harriette Augusta Curtiss entered transition on the 22nd of September 1932 in Washington, D.C., and followed her Teacher, Madame Blavatsky, into the Higher Realms.
 She had reached the age of 76.

 Dr. Frank Homer Curtiss maintained a successful healing practice until his passing in 1946 and implemented a constructive and truly holistic healing practice, side by side with the highest mystical Teachings of the Order.
 This encompassed specialized dieting, in vogue to this day and radionics, then still in its infancy.
 Frank Homer Curtiss, many years younger than Harriette, re-married in 1937 to Eleanor Chapman Stevens who helped him to continue his work until his passing.
 She became the sole heir and executor of his estate and it is assumed the keeper of the archives of the Order at Homers passing.
 Homer entered transition in 1946 at the age of 71.